Extract from the letters of Witcher Rilandrus of Lettenhove, Griffin School, to Witcher Vesemir of Kaer Morhen, Wolf School, Summer of 1229:

 The word rings with the power of a thousand pealing church bells, and the beast shrieks at Jaskier and lunges forward.

-“I write the ending,” Jaskier snarls, and the power in his words make it so.
+“I write the ending,” Jaskier snarls, and the power in his words makes it so.
 “I am the master of Lettenhove.
 I am the one bound, I make the law and the decree, I am commander of my own fate and you will never keep me from own agency!
 I choose!
 I decide!
 I alone!”

 The beast’s screech of incandescent fury intensifies as Geralt drives the sword down harder through its chest, keeping it pinned as Jaskier sits upon the throne, his hands a bloody mess and his clothes Witcher black.
 He’s inhumanly beautiful, lit from inside with rage and power, command in every line of his body.